Why color is one of the most powerful tools in personal branding & marketing

 When most people think about personal branding, they think about their LinkedIn headline, their elevator pitch, or their portfolio.
 But there is one element that communicates who you are before you even say a word: color.

-As a personal branding specialist working with freelancers and professionals, color is one of the first things I explore with every client.
+As a personal branding specialist working with freelancers, entrepreneurs and professionals, color is one of the first things I explore with every client.
 Not because it looks nice, but because it silently communicates a lot about who you are, how you work, and what people can expect from you.

 Color is strategic, not just aesthetic